makeitcheaper/code_test/README.md

 ## 4. Your app must start by running the following commands

 - `bundle install`
-- `rake db:create db:migrate` (If you use a database or sqlite3.
+- `rake db:create db:migrate` (If you use a database.
 It's possible to do the test without any database)
 - `rails s`

 ## Test